- Campus Offices

 - Two letters of recommendation are required from college instructor or faculty who know the applicant well and can address the personal characteristics noted above.

 - For non-traditional students it may be preferable to provide a letter from a non-faculty person who can address the characteristics.

-- A committee or group letter may serve as two faculty/instructor letters.
+- A committee letter may serve as two faculty/instructor letters.

 - The final letter should be from a supervisor (paid or volunteer) who has worked with that applicant, knows them well and can speak to the characteristics listed above.

 - Some undergraduate institutions compile packets of several letters.
 If your letter packet includes more than four letters, you must identify which three or four you would like us to consider.
 If you do not, only the first four will be forwarded to the Admissions Committee.

 MCAT scores may not be older than three years at the time of application.